 - General Mathematics

 - Mathematical Methods

-- Specialists Mathematics
+- Specialist Mathematics

 - Essential Mathematics

-YEAR 10 MATHEMATICS
+YEAR 10 - PREPARATION FOR GENERAL MATHEMATICS

-Year 10 Mathematics develops the foundation to be successful in General Mathematics and Mathematical Methods in Year 11 and 12.
-Students who succeed in this course are well equipped to cope with the demands of Senior General Mathematics and Mathematical Methods.
-Students who are looking to pursue university entrance in the many fields of engineering, science, and medicine are required to have Mathematical Methods.
+Every student in Year 10 will be undertaking either Preparation for General Mathematics or Preparation for Mathematical Methods.
+Introduction to General Mathematics develops the foundation to be successful in General Mathematics and Mathematical Methods in Year 11 and 12.
+For students looking to pursue university entrance in the many fields of engineering, science, and medicine, Mathematical Methods is required.
 General Mathematics is a challenging subject and a prerequisite requirement for many courses at university.
-Every student in Year 10 will be undertaking either Year 10 Mathematics or Year 10 Mathematics Advanced.

-Year 10 Mathematics is a course that develops the capacity in many of the everyday general mathematical concepts.
-The proficiency strands: understanding, fluency, problem-solving and reasoning, are an integral part of mathematics content across the content strands of number and algebra, measurement and geometry, statistics and probability.
+Preparation for General Mathematics is a course that develops the capacity in many of the everyday general mathematical concepts.
+The proficiency strands - understanding, fluency, problem-solving and reasoning, are an integral part of mathematics content across number and algebra, measurement and geometry, statistics and probability.
 The proficiencies reinforce the significance of working mathematically within the content and describe how the content is explored or developed.
 They provide the language to build in the developmental aspects of the learning of mathematics.